 - Complete a Consortium Agreement (see below).
 This agreement notifies the Office of Financial Aid that you will be abroad studying.
 If you do not complete the form, our office will not know that you are abroad and you will not receive financial aid.

 - Submit the agreement 4-8 weeks prior to your program start date.

 • WHAT IS A CONSORTIUM AGREEMENT?

 Consortium agreements enable the Office of Financial Aid to process your federal aid, private scholarships, and/or private loans, even though you are not a registered U-M student during your term(s) abroad.
-This agreement is completed by you, your academic advisor and/or the Office of Credit Transfer Evaluation, and your Study Abroad program.
-You will need to obtain signatures and/or paperwork from each office or participant in the agreement.
-You must allow 4-6 weeks to complete this process before you leave.
+This agreement must be completed by you, your academic advisor and/or the Office of Credit Transfer Evaluation and your Study Abroad program.
+You will need to obtain signatures and/or paperwork from each office and participant in the agreement.
+Allow 4-8 weeks to complete this process before you leave.